In this guide, we show you how to wirelessly connect an Android/iPhone smartphone to the Mercedes COMAND head unit.

 This setup will show whatever is displaying on your phone on your car's screen.
 Yes, you can do that with Android Auto or Apple Carplay, but that's not the same.
 Plus, Android Auto / Carplay capabilities are only available on some 2016 and newer Mercedes models.

-We were able to mirror the screen of an Android to COMAND head unit, on a 2009 Mercedes-Benz S Class.
+We could mirror the screen of an Android to COMAND head unit on a 2009 Mercedes-Benz S Class.
 All done wirelessly, and the audio was routed to the car's speaker.

 What you will need